The Turing Scheme is the UK government’s global programme to support study and work abroad.

 Eligible destinations include:

-• Non-UK Higher Education providers (i.e., a university outside the UK).
+- Non-UK Higher Education providers (i.e., a university outside the UK).

-• Any non-UK public or private organisation active in the labour market or in the fields of education and training.
+- Any non-UK public or private organisation active in the labour market or in the fields of education and training.

 Standard funding rates

-The funding per student is dependent on:
+The funding rates per student are fixed, dependent on:

-• The duration of the overseas placement.
+- The duration of the overseas placement

-• The destination country.
+- The destination country

 Additional funding might be available to support students from low-income households (less than £25k per annum), and students with special educational needs and/or disabilities (SEND).